rd11490/NBA_Tutorials/five_man_net_rating/README.md

-This means that the MOST played five man unit in the league at this point has played about eight games worth of possessions, only 3 lineups have played the equivalent of five games together, and only 82 lineups have played the equivalent or more of one game of possession.
+This means that the MOST played five man unit in the league at this point has played about eight games worth of possessions, only 3 lineups have played the equivalent of five games together, and only 82 lineups have played the equivalent of 1 or more games of worth of possessions.
 Below is a histogram of how many possessions.
 It's pretty easy to tell that the vast majority of lineups at this point have less than 20 possessions.